mukil/Leaflet.annotate/README.md

 | `created` | Text and Integers | [created](http://purl.org/dc/terms/created) (Dublin Core Term), "Date of creation of the resource.
 Recommended best practice is to use an encoding scheme, such as the [W3CDTF](http://www.w3.org/TR/NOTE-datetime) profile of ISO 8601." |
 | `modified` | Text and Integers | [modified](http://purl.org/dc/terms/modified) (Dublin Core Term), "Date on which the resource was changed..
 Recommended best practice is to use an encoding scheme, such as the [W3CDTF](http://www.w3.org/TR/NOTE-datetime) profile of ISO 8601." |

-Note: Contrary to the standard specification, one option (`key`) can be annotated just once, for example currently this API does not enable you two specify two `alternateNames` for your map element.
+Note: Contrary to the standard specification, an option (`key`) can be annotated just once.
+For example currently this API does not enable you two specify two `alternateNames` for your map element.

 ### Examples - Building anotations using the API

 Include the following script from this repository in your HTML file:
 ```
 <script src="Leaflet.annotate.Microdata.js"></script>
 ```

 After that, if you pass `itemtype` as an option to your map element during creation, it is configured for annotation.
 Annnotation will happen if you add the map element to your Leaflet `map` object.